wpmjones/apibot/Rules/code_of_conduct.md

 - Harassment of any kind

 We value more than just expertise in this server, we value collaboration and supporting others above technical skill.
-The goal of code of conduct is to create the left and right limits for you to be your best self while in this community.
+The goal of Junkies' code of conduct is to define the left and right limits for you to be your best self while in this community.

 ## Server Technical Policy <a name="3"></a>